The Baby-Sitters Club: Graphic novels

 In 2006, Graphix, a division of Scholastic, released a graphic novel version of the first novel, Kristy's Great Idea.
-The novel is a contemporary yet faithful adaptation illustrated by Raina Telgemeier, an Eisner Awards-winning author and illustrator.
-The series continued with the release of The Truth About Stacey, Mary Anne Saves the Day, and concluded with Claudia and Mean Janine.
+The adaptation is illustrated by Raina Telgemeier, an Eisner Award-winning author and illustrator.
+The series continued with the release of The Truth About Stacey and Mary Anne Saves the Day, and concluded with Claudia and Mean Janine.

-Since then, four more graphic novels for The Baby-Sitters Club were released; they were adapted and illustrated by Gale Galligan.
-Dawn and the Impossible Three was published in 2017, Kristy’s Big Day was published in 2018, Boy-Crazy Stacey was published in 2019. and Logan Likes Mary Anne was published in 2020.
+Since then, four more graphic novels for The Baby-Sitters Club were released, adapted and illustrated by Gale Galligan.
+Dawn and the Impossible Three was published in 2017, Kristy's Big Day in 2018, Boy-Crazy Stacey in 2019, and Logan Likes Mary Anne in 2020.

-Starting in 2021, six more graphic novels are set to be published, two per year.
-Cartoonists Gabriela Epstein and Chan Chau will alternate as adapters of four of the books.
+In 2019, it was announced that, starting 2021, six more graphic novels would be published, two per year: "Cartoonists Gabriela Epstein [...] and Chan Chau [...] will alternate as adapters of four of the books.
 Illustrator/adaptors for the final two books will be announced at a later date."
-Claudia and the New Girl, illustrated by Gabriela Epstein, was published on February 2, 2021.
-Kristy and the Snobs, illustrated by Chan Chau, was released September 7, 2021, Good-bye Stacey, Good-bye, illustrated by Gabriela Epstein, was published on February 1, 2022.Jessi's Secret Language, illustrated by Chan Chau, was published on September 6, 2022, and Mary Anne's Bad Luck Mystery, illustrated by Cynthia Yuan Cheng, was published on December 27, 2022, Stacey's Mistake, illustrated by Ellen T. Crenshaw is scheduled to release on October 3rd, 2023.
+Claudia and the New Girl, illustrated by Gabriela Epstein, was published on February 2, 2021; Kristy and the Snobs, illustrated by Chan Chau, on September 7, 2021; and Good-bye Stacey, Good-bye, illustrated by Gabriela Epstein, on February 1, 2022.
+Jessi's Secret Language, illustrated by Chan Chau, was published on September 6, 2022; Mary Anne's Bad Luck Mystery, illustrated by Cynthia Yuan Cheng, on December 27, 2022; and Stacey's Mistake, illustrated by Ellen T. Crenshaw, on October 3, 2023.

+Claudia and the Bad Joke, adapted by Arley Nopra, was released on December 26, 2023, along with Mallory and the Trouble with Twins, which was released on March 4, 2025.
+Kristy and the Walking Disaster, adapted by Ellen T. Crenshaw, was published on September 17, 2024.

 On April 30, 2019, it was announced that there are plans for a series of Baby-Sitters Little Sister graphic novels illustrated by Katy Farina and colored by Braden Lamb.
 The first graphic novel, Karen's Witch, was released on December 26, 2019.
-This was followed by Karen's Roller Skates which was released on July 7, 2020, Karen's Worst Day which was released on December 29, 2020.
-Karen's Kittycat Club was released on July 20, 2021, Karen's School Picture was released on February 1, 2022, Karen's Birthday was released on January 3, 2023, Karen's Haircut is scheduled to for a release on July 4, 2023.
+This was followed by Karen's Roller Skates, released July 7, 2020, and Karen's Worst Day, released December 29, 2020.
+Karen's Kittycat Club was released on July 20, 2021; Karen's School Picture, on February 1, 2022; Karen's Birthday, on January 3, 2023; Karen's Haircut, on July 4, 2023; and Karen's Sleepover, on May 7, 2024.

+Karen's Grandmothers, adapted by DK Yingst, was released on October 1, 2024.
+Karen's Prize, adapted by Shauna J. Grant, was published on April 1, 2025.

 Braden Lamb is the colorist for both The Baby-Sitters Club graphic novels and the Baby-Sitters Little Sister graphic novels.